 University of Florida Vertebrate Fossil Locality BR002

 Western part of the city of Melbourne, Brevard County, Florida, at about 28.1° N, 80.6° W. Three separate localities were reported by Gidley and Loomis (1926), of which two produced almost all of the fossils in museum collections.
-The Golf Course locality was located on the east bank of Crane Creek where it crossed the Melbourne Golf and Country Club (south of West New Haven Avenue), and extended for a distance of at least 100 feet (30 meters) and had an average width of 30 feet (10 m) (Gidley and Loomis, 1926; Gidley, 1929).
+The Golf Course locality was located on the east bank of Crane Creek where it crossed the Melbourne Golf and Country Club (south of West New Haven Avenue), and extended for a distance of at least 100 feet (30 meters) with an average width of 30 feet (10 m) (Gidley and Loomis, 1926; Gidley, 1929).
 The Singleton Estate locality was about 1 mile south-southwest of the Golf Course locality in what was at the time an orange grove owned by C. P. Singleton (Loomis, 1924; Gidley and Loomis, 1926).
 The least productive of the sites was on the south bank of the channelized Crane Creek about one mile west of the golf course.

-- Late Pleistocene Epoch; Rancholabrean Land Mammal Age
+- Late Pleistocene Epoch; Rancholabrean land mammal age

 - About 11,000 to 25,000 years old (estimated)